Temporary restrictions at Staffordshire's recycling centres

 Staff are working hard in difficult circumstances to keep the sites operating.
 Please treat our recycling centre staff with respect.

 Please be assured that Amey take their responsibility for your health and safety and that of their staff very seriously.
-Their operatives are following government and industry guidance on personal hygiene and the sites are all certified as COVID secure.
+The sites are all certified as COVID secure.

 Frequently asked questions